The Time (Bros album)

 The Time is the second album by British pop band Bros and the follow-up to their debut Push.
 It was released on 16 October 1989 and was their first album as a duo of twins Matt and Luke Goss, following the departure of bassist Craig Logan earlier in the year.
 It was also the first album to feature Matt and Luke as co-writers, along with Nicky Graham.
 Four singles were released from the album: "Too Much", "Chocolate Box", "Madly in Love" and "Sister".
 The track "Sister" was written about Matt and Luke's stepsister Carolyn, who was killed in a collision with a drunk driver in London in 1988.

-The album reached number four in the UK Albums Chart and was certified Platinum in 1989 for sales over 380.000 copies in the UK.
-The album also charted on Italy best selling albums of 1989 at number 96.
+The album reached number four on the UK Albums Chart and was certified gold for sales of over 100,000 copies in the UK.

-The album is estimated to have sold 4 million copies worldwide.

 Critical reception

 Mike Soutar of Smash Hits recognised the duo's talent and stated that their playing had become more accomplished and that their sound was "more mature" compared with debut album Push.
 He called the opening four tracks "promising", but then went on to say, "Where Bros do come unstuck, however, is when they turn their attention to serious 'social' issues, namely drugs in 'Streetwise' and racism in 'Black & White'.
 Well intentioned as they may be, neither of these topics are particularly new to pop music, and Bros have nothing fresh to say about them...
 And that's Bros' big problem: about half the songs on this LP are just ideas thrown together and never really finished properly."

 In NME, Simon Williams stated that "the most astonishing fact is that the boys have social consciences" and that "the messages are delivered in a trite manner, but their earnestness can't be denied".
 However, he called the music "crap, f—ed up funk workouts which Wham! perfected five years ago ...
 And the bottom line is that Bros are sorely short of chummy, hummable tunes."
 Lloyd Bradley of Q stated that the duo were attempting to break the US market by copying Michael Jackson's mix of pop and rock, complete with Jackson's vocal stylings, but "in trying for a level of aggression totally at odds with their long suit – punchy easily danceable pop – it sounds uncomfortably forced".
 His conclusion about the album was that "it's difficult to see its appeal: while remaining distinctly juvenile, by losing its predecessor's essential innocence, it's a little too, er, challenging for [the US's] established market".